algom/RepData_PeerAssessment1/PA1_template.md

 StepsDayN <- aggregate(steps ~ date, data = nActivity, FUN = sum, na.rm=TRUE)
 ```

-And then the histogram of steps per day is generated
+And then the histogram of steps per day is generated.

 ```r